MetaKt/StudyMate/README.md

 <br>
 <br>
 ![StudyMate-Share Resource from General Library (For User)](https://github.com/MetaKt/StudyMate/assets/147230981/3a3bd72d-3d24-4cbc-8d3c-585364154ed0)
-<p align = "left"> Figure 4.3.5 System Diagram Share Resources From General Library (For User) </p>
+<p align = "left"> Figure 4.3.7 System Diagram Share Resources From General Library (For User) </p>
 <br>
 The diagram above shows the concept of how the users can share resources from the General Library.
 This is a method of how the users can share resources from the General Library to the groups.
 First of all, the users should enter General Library and the system will show resources in General Libray to the users.
 After that, the users click share resources and the system will request the destination to share resources.
-After the user provides the destination already, the system will send the information to the group and show the users that the resource has been shared successfully.
+After the user provides the destination, the system will send the information to the group and show the users that the resource has been shared successfully.
 <br>
 <br>